Export Organizations To Google Sheets

 Click Go to Export Zendesk Organizations (unsafe)

-12. Click Go to Export Zendesk Organizations (unsafe) - or whatever you named your script and click Allow
+12. Click Go to Export Zendesk Organizations (unsafe) (or your project name) and then click Allow

 Google Access Permission